gplately.PlotTopologies

 • **kwargs – Keyword arguments for plotting.

-plot_pole(ax, lon, lat, a95, **kwargs)[source]
+plot_pole(ax_or_fig, lon, lat, a95, color='green', **kwargs)[source]

-Plot pole onto a matplotlib axes.
+Plot a paleomagnetic pole onto a map.

 Parameters:

-• a95 (float) – The size of the pole (in degrees).
+• a95 (float) – The radius(in degrees) of the cone of 95% confidence around a paleomagnetic pole.

 Return type: